yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 Automation is a key aspect of DevOps that helps optimize various processes in the software development lifecycle. **Adopt DevOps!**

 ## Foundation to more

-Now that you've established a solid foundation in automation, there's plenty of room for you to advance your knowledge and delve deeper with other technologies.
-There are numerous resources available to assist you in continuing to learn and develop your knowledge.
+You've now established a solid foundation in automation, there's plenty of room for you to advance your knowledge and delve deeper into other technologies.

 Consider checking one of these resources to learn more and broaden your Automation Skills:

-- Start Automation with Powershell.
+* Start Automation with Powershell.

-- Automate and configure Infrastructure using Terraform and Ansible.
+* Automate the provisioning of your infrastructure with Terraform, AWS CloudFormation if you are using AWS infra, or ARM if you are using Azure.

+* Automate the configuration management of your infrastructure with Ansible.